-Of the accidents that occur on public roads (not including private property, such as parking lots), most, 72%, were not intersection related.
-This is consistent with previous years.
+Of the accidents that occur on public roads (not including private property, such as parking lots), most, 65%, were not intersection related.

-84% of intersection related accidents occur at controlled intersections.
+77% of intersection related accidents occur at controlled intersections.
 Controlled intersections are those where a yield sign, stop sign or traffic light regulates at least one roadway.

-In 2016, only 4% of all crashes on public streets occur at uncontrolled intersections.
+In 2017, only 7% of all crashes on public streets occur at uncontrolled intersections.

-Vehicle Accident Reports, 1980 - 2016
+Vehicle Accident Reports, 1980 - 2017